laina-protocol/laina/packages/loan_pool/README.md

 }
 ```

 Though it seems a bit messy, we suggest generating the library directly to your `node_modules` folder automatically after each install by using a `postinstall` script.
-We've had the least trouble with this approach.
-NPM will automatically remove what it sees as erroneous directories during the `install` step, and then regenerate them when it gets to your `postinstall` step, which will keep the library up-to-date with your contract.
+We've had the least trouble with this approach. npm will automatically remove what it sees as erroneous directories during the `install` step, and then regenerate them when it gets to your `postinstall` step, which will keep the library up-to-date with your contract.

 ```json
 "scripts": {